paich64/C64MEGA65/README.md

   and TVs.
 In case of compatibility problems, you can switch the HDMI video out to 60 Hz (without affecting the PAL core's internal 50 Hz), but this would lead to a slightly jerky experience when it comes to scrolling and other fast movements on the screen.
-The 4:3 ascpect ratio of the C64's output is preserved during upscaling, so that even though 720p is a 16:9 picture, the C64 looks pixel perfect and authentic on HDMI.
+The 4:3 aspect ratio of the C64's output is preserved during upscaling, so that even though 720p is a 16:9 picture, the C64 looks pixel perfect and authentic on HDMI.

 * VGA: For a true retro feeling, we are providing a 4:3 image via the MEGA65's VGA port, so that you can connect real CRT monitors or older 4:3 LCD/TFT displays.
 The resolution is 720x576 pixels and the frequency is 50.125 Hz in PAL mode.
 If your monitor supports this, you will experience silky smooth scrolling without any flickering and tearing.

 * Retro 15 KHz RGB over VGA: This is for the ultimate retro experience:
   Connect an old Scart TV (for example using [this](https://ultimatemister.com/product/rgb-scart-cable/) cable) or an old RGB-capable monitor (by soldering your own cable) to MEGA65's VGA port.

 ### Convenience

 * On-Screen-Menu via the MEGA65's <kbd>Help</kbd> key to mount disk images and to configure the core
 * Realtime switching between a 6581 SID and a 8580 SID
-* CRT filter: Optional visual scanlines via HDMI so that the output looks more like an old monitor or TV
+* CRT filter: Optional visual scan lines via HDMI so that the output looks more like an old monitor or TV
 * Crop/Zoom: On HDMI, you can optionally crop the top and bottom border of the C64's output and zoom in, so that the 16:9 screen real-estate is